sebestyengyoergy/jobwizard/README.md

-# Wixard for entering job ad
+# Wizard for entering job ad

 Standalone wizard based on [quasar](https://quasar.dev/).
 It is a single page application (SPA) running in the clients browser.
 The result is a static HTML content.